akram0zaki/flatforge/docs/user_guide/transformation_rules.md

 # Transformation Rules

-FlatMagic provides a variety of transformation rules that can be applied to fields in a flat file.
+FlatForge provides a variety of transformation rules that can be applied to fields in a flat file.
 These rules allow you to modify field values before they are written to the output file.

 ## Available Transformation Rules